Learning Peer Influence Probabilities with Linear Contextual Bandits: Estimation-Regret Trade-Off

 For the objective of minimizing RMSE, we propose an algorithm and prove a worst-case upper bound on its RMSE over $T$ rounds.
 At each round $t$, the agent selects the edges for activation, together with their feature vectors $\{ X_{t,1}, X_{t,2}, \ldots, X_{t,k} \}$.
 We define

 where $\lambda > 0$ is a regularization constant.
-It is well known in the linear bandit literature that, for each $X_m \in \A$, the quantity $\sqrt{X_m^{\top} V_t^{-1} X_m}$ would characterize the estimation uncertainty of the influence probability associated with feature vector $X_i$ after $t$ rounds.
-Motivated by this intuition, to minimize the maximum estimation uncertainty over all actions, the classical linear bandit problem (corresponding to the case $k=1$) relies on the $G$-optimal design, which is obtained as the solution to the following optimization problem:
+It is well known in the linear bandit literature that, for each $X_m \in \A$, the quantity $\sqrt{X_m^{\top} V_t^{-1} X_m}$ would characterize the estimation uncertainty of the influence probability associated with feature vector $X_i$ after $t$ rounds \cite{bandit-book-lattimore2020bandit}.
+Motivated by this intuition, to minimize the maximum estimation uncertainty over all actions, the classical linear bandit problem (i.e., for $k=1$) relies on the $G$-optimal design, which is obtained as the solution to the following optimization problem:

 where $\Delta^{M-1}$ denotes the $(M-1)$-dimensional simplex.
 In this setting, given the optimal solution $\wb^*$, the algorithm that plays each arm $X_i$ for $T w_i^*$ rounds minimizes the maximum estimation error of mean rewards.